aagamaar/C_Programming/README.md

 C programs are platform-independent i.e. code can be compiled and run on different systems with minimal modifications.

 Does not require heavy runtime environments or libraries, making it ideal for low-resource systems.

+Bridges the gap between low-level programming (closer to hardware and machine code) and high-level programming (closer to human-readable code).